Skip navigation

 Qualification requirements

-5 GCSEs at grade 3, or grade D, or above, (or equivalent) plus evidence of having attempted two years of post GCSE study at level 3.
+5 GCSEs at grade D, or grade 3, or above and evidence of two years post-GCSE study at Level 3.
 If you have achieved at least grade E in one A level, or equivalent, you are exempt from the two years post-GCSE study requirement, but you still must meet the GCSE requirements.
 Applicants who do not meet the two years post GCSE study at level 3 may be considered based on their satisfactory employment history, which must be a minimum of two years full time employment supported by employer evidence and deemed appropriate by the University for meeting the course of study applied for.
-Students without English as their first language will be expected to demonstrate a certificated level of proficiency of at least IELTS 5.5 or equivalent English Language qualification, as recognized by Anglia Ruskin University.

 Student Outcomes